 Travel influencers travel to destinations and share their experiences with their followers.
 Their feedback is usually accompanied by rich visual content such as pictures, videos or vlogs.
 Ultimately, however, the primary identifier of an influencer isn’t the number of travel destinations they’ve covered or the number of followers they have.
-It is more about how influential they are when it comes to making their followers take action — be it clicking on a website, filling out a survey, or even travelling to the intended destination.
-An influencers relationship with their community is vital.
+It is more about how influential they are when it comes to making their followers take action — be it clicking on a website, filling out a survey, or even traveling to the intended destination.
+An influencer’s relationship with their community is vital.

 Segmentation and Targeting

 Essentially, travel influencers cut through all the advertising noise and over-promotion that frequently occurs today.
 That is because they are seen as unbiased and trustworthy sources of information.
 Travel influencers are trusted because their whole reputation depends on the authenticity of their reviews.
 Should they engage in any unfair promotion, their career can go up in flames.
 Although they do receive monetary incentives and free trips (in exchange for their coverage of an area), there is an unwritten contract between the influencer and the brand.
 It implies that the influencer will share their explicit and unfiltered opinion about the travel destination, even if it is negative.
-The travel influencers contract with society is to give them accurate insights into the advantages and disadvantages of each place from the viewpoint of an actual customer.
+The travel influencers’ contract with society is to provide accurate insights into the advantages and disadvantages of each destination from the viewpoint of an actual customer.
 Often these influencers serve as the litmus test to whether an excursion is really worth the fuss or not.

 The Different Kinds of Travel Influencers